2600hz/kazoo/applications/callflow/doc/park.md

-Parking will place a call in a numbered "slot" where it will reamain until it is retrieved or the caller hangs up.
+Parking will place a call in a numbered "slot" where it will remain until it is retrieved or the caller hangs up.

 ## Example of `data` payload